Combat Assault Vehicle

 CAV or Combat Assault Vehicle is a miniatures wargame by Reaper Miniatures.

 Story

 Combat Assault Vehicle is named after the 30 ft war machines that walk the battlefields of the galaxy.

 The date is 2274 and the fragile peace the galaxy has known for the last 11 years has been shattered.
 The second Galaxy War has started and every galactic government is looking out for number one, damn the rest of the galaxy.
 Fueled by a decade of clandestine wars, secret agendas and unprecedented military preparation, the racial, religious and nationalistic governments across the galaxy have begun grabbing resources, nationalizing UCORs and Mercenaries and folding everything into vast war machines capable of intergalactic domination and destruction.

-Past the point of return, it is now the time of reckoning for the galaxy, and if you hope to survive this conflict you must choose a side.

 Game concepts

 Reaper Adventure Game Engine

 CAV combat and movement rules use the Reaper Adventure Game Engine (R.A.G.E.), a generic game system developed by Reaper for use with their miniatures wargames such as CAV and Warlord.
 This allows players to switch from game to game without having to learn a new combat and movement system for each game.